logiclogue/halnet/README.md

 HalNet is a web server that generates complete websites on-demand using AI, based on the domain name used to access it.
 It uses OpenRouter for AI generation and Redis for caching.

+## TODO

+- Test against any domain, almost a mini DNS running
+    - pivoting so that it's going to be a self contained site

+---

+- Use breadcrumbs for generation to avoid duplication
+- Prevent sites using "#"
+- Handle "?" get params
+- Use a low cost and fast LLM

+- Deploy the site somewhere
+- Buy a domain

 ## Features

 - 🤖 **AI-Powered**: Uses OpenRouter API to generate complete HTML websites